ARTICLE

 A use case on the horizon that we’re excited about is from a device manufacturer we’re working with.
 Their plan is to install SSH No Ports in their consumer electronics, so they can provide remote support once the devices are in their customers’ homes.

 See below for a quick demo of how SSH No Ports works, and then put it to the real test by trying it out yourself!
-Right now, the price is $40 for one year of access, and you can use one account to manage unlimited devices.
+Right now, the price is $40 for one year of access, and you can use one account to manage up to 25 devices.

 How It Works